🔼The name Hierapolis in the Bible

 The name Hierapolis is generally considered to mean Sacred City (or erroneously: Holy City), but it's probably too hasty a conclusion to derive it simply from the Apollonian or Plutonian temples.
 Temples, or even whole complex centers of religion, were after all hardly unique to any city.
 Here at Abarim Publication we guess that the name ultimately derived from the art of medicine and healing for which the city was ultimately known.

-The destruction of the temple of Jerusalem (that's ιερον Ιερουσαλημ hieron Hierousalem) caused a tremendous tremble in Judaic thought and gave Christianity much of its momentum that allowed it to become a dominant world religion.
+The destruction of the temple of Jerusalem (that's ιερον Ιερουσαλημ hieron Hierousalem) caused a tremendous shock in Judaic thought and gave Christianity much of its momentum that allowed it to become a dominant world religion.
 Part of the Christian message was that the temple of Jerusalem was superseded by the Body of the resurrected Christ, which was the real temple of YHWH (John 2:21, see 1 Corinthians 12:27), and of which all previous temple versions had been foreshadows (1 Peter 2:5, Revelation 3:12).

 The priests of this final temple were assigned sacred functions, just as much as any priests, and just like with any priesthood, those sacred functions were divided over several disciplines.
 Since Jesus was also a healer, the sacred act of healing was obviously an important priestly function within the work performed in the final temple at large.